 Type of Funding for Students on the Job Market: If the student intends to be on the job market, funding is as a DYUF in Fall and Winter Quarters, followed by a TA in Spring Quarter.
-If the student withdraws from the job market prior to the ASSA meetings, the Winter Quarter DYUF is converted to a TA.
+If the student withdraws from the job market prior to November 30, the Winter Quarter DYUF is converted to a TA.